enliven17/TONPix/README.md

-# 🤖 TONPix - TON Blockchain QR Payment Bot
+# 🤖 pixTON - TON Blockchain QR Payment Bot

 A Telegram bot for creating QR code-based payments using the TON blockchain.
 Built with TypeScript, Express.js, and modern development practices.